dsloyer/ez-kubeadm/README.md

       Also: https://docs.microsoft.com/en-us/windows/wsl/wsl-config
   4. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid
       problems: I set my keys as "chmod 644 id_rsa*"
+  5. vagrant is prone to throwing "Insecure world writable dir" errors.
+I tend to use "chmod 755 <dir>" to correct these, which seems to work fine.

 That's it for the setup.
 Here are some further WSL notes, which describe some issues I've encountered;
 they have all been addressed by the files in our repo: